simbo1905/ZkToDo2/readme.md

 	src/main/webapp/WEB-INF/classes/postgresql.zktodo2.properties

-may or may not create the required database tables depending on your database setup.
+may or may not create the required database table depending on your database setup.
 Of course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the local tools to manage your schema for a real app.

 #### More documentation at: